 - Keep your cat inside.

-- Wash your hands thoroughly with soap and water after touching cat poop or after gardening.
+- Wash your hands well with soap and water after touching cat poop or after gardening.

-- If you have a sandbox, cover it to stop cats from using it as a litter.
+- Cover sandboxes to stop cats from using it as a litter box.

 Are hamsters, guinea pigs and mice safe pets to have when you’re pregnant?

-Many peoples have rodents, including mice, hamsters and guinea pigs, as pets.
-If you’re pregnant or planning to get pregnant, be very careful with these animals.
+If you’re pregnant or planning to get pregnant, be very careful with rodents like hamsters, guinea pigs and mice.
 They may carry a virus called lymphocytic choriomeningitis virus (also called LCMV) that can be harmful to you and your baby.
 LCMV can cause severe birth defects and miscarriage.

 You can get LCMV: